-The structure and function of these adjacent spinal regions does differ somewhat; the lumbar spine for example has almost no rotational ability, while the thoracic spine is able to rotate because the facet joints in this segment are aligned in the frontal plane, as opposed to those in the lumbar spine, which are aligned sagittally.
+The structure and function of these adjacent spinal regions do differ somewhat; the lumbar spine, for example, has almost no rotational ability, while the thoracic spine is able to rotate because the facet joints in this segment are aligned more in the frontal plane, as opposed to those in the lumbar spine, which are aligned more sagittally.

-Dr Maigne states, “the most frequent manifestation of TLJ syndrome is lower back pain, which is exactly like the lower back pain of lumbo-sacral or sacroiliac dysfunction.”
-The most frequent cause of TLJ syndrome is what Dr Maigne refers to as a painful minor intervertebral dysfunction (PMID), that is, inflammation, irritation and even mild degeneration of the intervertebral structures.
+Dr Maigne states (1972), “the most frequent manifestation of TLJ syndrome is lower back pain, which is exactly like the lower back pain of lumbo-sacral or sacroiliac dysfunction.”
+The most frequent cause of TLJ syndrome is what Dr Maigne refers to as a ‘painful minor intervertebral dysfunction’ (PMID), that is, inflammation, irritation and even mild degeneration of the intervertebral structures.
 PMID can be “active”, causing local pain, weather at that specific site or referred elsewhere through reflex actions.
 It can also be “inactive”, and as such would not cause pain and may only be discovered accidentally during a routine examination of the spinal structures.

 In summary, TLJ syndrome commonly presents as unilateral lower back pain that frequently results in pain in the lower lateral region of the spine, groin pain and/or an aching or painful sensation that radiates above and along the pelvis and into the pubic region.
 Due to the referred nature of the pain, healthcare professionals often overlook the syndrome and instead seek to treat the symptom rather than the cause.
 Consequently, those suffering from Maigne’s syndrome are plagued with the condition for many years before an effective diagnosis and treatment is made.

-If you’re interested in furthering your knowledge about low back pain and becoming a recognised Level 4 exercise specialist, we recommended the Low Back Pain Certificate.
+If you’re interested in furthering your knowledge about low back pain and becoming a recognised Level 4 exercise specialist, we recommended the Low Back Pain Course.

 Maigne R. – Sémiologie des dérangements intervertèbraux mineurs.
 Ann.
 Med.
 Phys.
 1972.
 15, 277-289